katied23/Hackathon-Project-canRename-/README.md

 A compact collection of simple Irish themed games or trivia which can be enjoyed across a video call by multiple households - enabling celebration of St Patrick's Day together, but apart!

-1. A quiz for households to compare Irish knowledge, Javascript.
+1. Selection of trivia flip cards to try out knowledge of Irish language.
-2. Selection of trivia flip cards to try out knowledge of Irish.
+2. A quiz for households to compare Irish general knowledge.
 3. Game of prompts, Irish themed categories where households vote for the best answer!

 ## UX